We Collect Limited Information With Our Applications.

 When you download and use our mobile applications for children or otherwise, we require you to provide limited information and we don’t collect any information about you or your device, except we collect:

-(ii) email addresses of parents or teachers who wish to receive regular updates of their children or students reports and usage of our apps, also to access detailed statistics of their children or students learning performance within the app, also to receive our newsletter, with those email addresses used solely to send the newsletter.
+(ii) email addresses of parents or teachers who wish to receive regular updates of their children or students reports and usage of our apps, also to access detailed statistics of their children or students learning performance within the app, also to receive our newsletter, promotion updates, with those email addresses used solely to send the newsletter and promotion updates.

 (iii) crash reports - debug information that will help us identify and resolve root cause of any crashes that make it to a commercial build.